-The Military Housing Association strongly supports policies that strengthen tenant rights, increase the purchasing power of military families, and maintain the financial stability of the program.
+The MHA strongly supports policies that protect tenant rights, increase the purchasing power of military families, and maintain the financial sustainability of the MHPI program.
 MHA members continue to advocate for the following policies with our military partners and Congress.

 Accurate BAH Calculation

 MHA members support a more transparent process to develop BAH rates that more accurately reflect market rates.
-In 2019, MHA member companies supported a measure requiring the U.S. Government Accountability Office (GAO) Comptroller General to review the BAH rate determination process to help increase transparency.
+In 2021, the Government Accountability Office (GAO) found that the DoD may have often set BAH rates inaccurately.
+Last year, Congress directed the DoD to compile a report evaluating the Department’s processes for calculating BAH and consider methods to improve accuracy.
+The MHA supports this initiative.
 More accurate BAH rates will increase the financial stability of each military community investment.